Key People:

 The head bears a pair of very short antennae and on each side a cluster of minute simple eyes (stemmata).
 A short liplike labrum is in front of the mouth.
 Behind the labrum are paired jaws (mandibles) that are short, broad, and powerful to allow consumption of large amounts of plant material.
 Next is a pair of small first maxillae, each with a segmented palp.
 Then, more or less connected with the maxillae, is the labium-hypopharynx, a complex structure with a pair of labial palps between which is located a tubular spinneret through which silk is extruded.
 Each of the three thoracic segments bears a pair of short segmented legs.
 The remaining 10 segments constitute the abdomen.
 Abdominal segments 3 through 6 and segment 10 bear a pair of fleshy appendages called prolegs, which may be homologous with the primitive segmental appendages.
 Each proleg has one or two curved rows of minute hooklets and an eversible soft end, the planta.
 The crochets on the prolegs allow the larva to hold onto surfaces.
 Body fluids forced into the proleg cause it to expand, extending the hooklets.
 After the proleg has been placed on the substrate, the fluids are retracted into the body and the elasticity of the cuticle causes the tiny hooks to retract, thus gripping the substrate.
 Prothorax and abdominal segments 1 to 8 have a pair of spiracles on them.

 The larval epidermis bears on the head and each body segment a number of bristles known as primary setae.
 The position and number of setae are constant in each species and so are important in classification.
 Often there are many secondary setae, giving the caterpillar a hairy appearance.
 Larvae that live and feed as borers, burrowers, or miners are mostly plain.
-Those that live and feed in the open often show a great diversity of shape, colour, pattern, and ornamentation.
+Those that live and feed in the open often show a great diversity of shape, color, pattern, and ornamentation.
 Many have wartlike projections (verrucae) that may bear tufts of setae or spiny projections, or there may be prominent hornlike or spiny processes.

 In some families the number of prolegs has been modified.
 In the measuring worms the prolegs of segments three, four, and five are missing, and in some owlet moths one or two pairs have been lost.
 In the puss moth caterpillars the last pair has evolved into a pair of long eversible whiplashes (stemmatopoda).
 The larvae of some leaf miners (family Gracillariidae) have lost some or all of the prolegs.
 Mandibulate moth larvae have eight pairs of abdominal legs, which are structured more like true thoracic legs than prolegs.